-Panola College Emergency Medical Technology Program - Student Handbook
+Panola College Emergency Medical Sciences Department - Student Handbook

-The Panola College Emergency Medical Technology Program reserves the right to make any revisions, deletions, or additions to the Student Handbook or the procedures found in the Student Handbook, Syllabi or Department website which, in the opinion of the faculty and/or Panola College, serve in the best interest of the program and its students.
+The Panola College Emergency Medical Sciences Department reserves the right to make any revisions, deletions, or additions to the Student Handbook or the procedures found in the Student Handbook, Syllabi or Department website which, in the opinion of the faculty and/or Panola College, serve in the best interest of the program and its students.

-The Emergency Medical Technology Program student is subject to the regulations in this handbook as well as the regulations and policies in the Panola College Student Handbook.
+The Emergency Medical Sciences Department student is subject to the regulations in this handbook as well as the regulations and policies in the Panola College Student Handbook.

-All applicants must meet the basic requirements for admission to Panola College and the Emergency Medical Technology Program.
+All applicants must meet the basic requirements for admission to Panola College and the Emergency Medical Sciences Program of their choice.

-Admission to the Emergency Medical Technology Program does not guarantee eligibility for the National Registry of Emergency Medical Technicians (NREMT) examination or certification by the Texas Department of State Health Services.
+Admission to any Emergency Medical Sciences Program does not guarantee eligibility for the National Registry of Emergency Medical Technicians (NREMT) examination or certification by the Texas Department of State Health Services.

-Applicants seeking academic advisement prior to application are encouraged to visit with their EMT Program Advisors.
-To set an appointment contact Kelley Hammond at 903-694-4524.
-The Panola College EMT Department is located in the Health and Natural Sciences building, on the 2nd floor room 2100.
+Applicants seeking academic advisement prior to application are encouraged to visit with their EMS Department Advisors.
+To set an appointment contact Kelley Hammond at 903-694-4524 or Miranda Hagans at 903-694-4024 or mhagans@panola.edu.
+The Panola College EMS Department is located in the Health and Natural Sciences building, on the 2nd floor room 2100.

-Full-time faculty instructors maintain regular office hours; however, Students are strongly encouraged to arrange an appointment.
+Full-time faculty instructors maintain regular office hours; however, students are strongly encouraged to arrange an appointment.
 Part- time instructors are available by appointment only.
-Students are also encouraged to utilize the EMT Program web site to obtain current program information.
+Students are also encouraged to utilize the EMS Program web site to obtain current program information.